 The first step in cancer prevention is to identify the causes of human cancer, and what works in cancer prevention.
 In accordance with one of its fundamental missions, the Agency prepares and distributes authoritative information on the causes and prevention of cancer throughout the world.

-The amended working procedures and the evaluation scheme of the IARC Handbooks of Cancer Prevention closely mirror those of the IARC Monographs.
+The principles, procedures, and scientific criteria that guide the evaluations are described in the Preambles to the IARC Handbooks of Cancer Prevention (Primary Prevention, Secondary Prevention).
 Interdisciplinary working groups of expert scientists review the published studies and evaluate the weight of the evidence that an agent or activity can act as cancer-preventive.
-The principles, procedures, and scientific criteria that guide the evaluations are described in the Working Procedures of the IARC Handbooks of Cancer Prevention.

 Funding sources for the IARC Handbooks of Cancer Prevention have included: